Alexey Gaskarov: Khimki protests and trial

 Gaskarov was released and in the summer of 2011 he was cleared of all charges.
-After Gaskarov was acquitted from the Khimki case, the police “subjected him to constant pressure, including several attempted provocations,” according to one source.
+After Gaskarov was acquitted from the Khimki case, the police "subjected him to constant pressure, including several attempted provocations," according to one source.

 December 2011 elections

-Gaskarov was an observer at the December 4, 2011, Russian elections, and said “what we saw was quite clear-cut.
-Indeed, it is a weird situation when you are trying and cannot even find a single person in your circle who would say ‘I voted for United Russia, and that’s why this party is doing so well.’
-Actually there were no such people, there was no mass support for those in power.”
+Gaskarov was an observer at the December 4, 2011, Russian elections, and said "what we saw was quite clear-cut.
+Indeed, it is a weird situation when you are trying and cannot even find a single person in your circle who would say 'I voted for United Russia, and that's why this party is doing so well.'
+Actually there were no such people, there was no mass support for those in power."

 Gaskarov went on to become an active participant in the mass demonstrations against what the protesters saw as the falsification of the December 2011 Russian elections.
 He spoke at the largest demonstration, on December 24, at which he also organized security, which involved forestalling neo-Nazi provocations.
 His public activities in December 2011 marked the beginning of his career as a high-profile media presence and commentator.

 Bolotnaya Square protest

 During the Bolotnaya Square protests, which took place in Moscow on May 6, 2012, the day before Vladimir Putin's inauguration as president of Russia, Gaskarov was beaten by riot police using batons and boots.
 The protests were the first occasion in which Russian police under Putin crushed opposition protests.
-One report stated that both Gaskarov and his fiancée, Anna Karpova, “found themselves caught up in the melee” between police and protesters.
-“The police charged and people were falling and being detained,” Karpova later said.
-“It was chaos.
-I was walking behind Alexei when I heard him yell ‘stop’ and lunge forward.”
+One report stated that both Gaskarov and his fiancée, Anna Karpova, "found themselves caught up in the melee" between police and protesters.
+"The police charged and people were falling and being detained," Karpova later said.
+"It was chaos.
+I was walking behind Alexei when I heard him yell 'stop' and lunge forward."

-According to one source, Gaskarov was beaten after shouting at a unit of soldiers for dragging another protester across the concrete.
-“The soldiers beat Gaskarov with their batons and kicked him in his face so he suffered several bloody wounds.
-His injuries were documented in the hospital where he was treated.”
-An amateur video showed Gaskarov “pulling a security trooper off a fallen protester and then releasing him.”
-Another video showed “an officer kicking him in the head as he lay on the ground.”
+According to one source, Gaskarov was beaten after shouting at a unit of police officers for dragging another protester across the concrete.
+"The soldiers beat Gaskarov with their batons and kicked him in his face so he suffered several bloody wounds.
+His injuries were documented in the hospital where he was treated."
+An amateur video showed Gaskarov "pulling a security trooper off a fallen protester and then releasing him."
+Another video showed "an officer kicking him in the head as he lay on the ground."
 That night, Gaskarov was given several stitches.

 On May 28, 2012, Gaskarov attempted to open a case against the officers who had mistreated him, but no action was taken in the matter.

 In October 2012, he was elected to the Coordinating Council of the Russian opposition.
-As a member of the Coordinating Council, “he has consistently pursued a grassroots social movement agenda.”
+As a member of the Coordinating Council, "he has consistently pursued a grassroots social movement agenda."

 In March 2013, Gaskarov won election to the alternative People's Council of Zhukovsky.